papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Introduction

-Paseo is a community run TestNet designed for parachain teams and dApp developers to build and test their solutions.
+Paseo is a community-run TestNet designed for parachain teams and dApp developers to build and test their solutions.
 The Paseo network is open, allowing anyone to launch an appchain (parachain) as part of their process for eventual deployment onto the Polkadot MainNet.

 It provides dedicated parachain slots to maintainers, with the lease period duration varying based on the following criteria:

-- Maintainers of live parachains on the Polkadot or Kusama MainNets will be granted a dedicated Paseo parachain slot for a one year lease period
+- Maintainers of live parachains on the Polkadot or Kusama MainNets will be granted a dedicated Paseo parachain slot for a one-year lease period

 - Maintainers of parachains under active development, or those that have not yet secured a parachain slot on Kusama or Polkadot, will be assigned a shorter Paseo lease period of two weeks